Can I tint TWP?

-The 200 Series was originally designed for cedar shake roofs and siding, because of its formulation, it doesn’t lend itself well for deck applications, although it is being used in the Southeast for this (we don’t ordinarily recommend for decks).
+The 200 Series was originally designed for cedar shake roofs and siding, because of its formulation, it doesn’t lend itself well for deck applications.
 It dries quite slow (up to 6 weeks in some cases) and is fine for fences, siding, landscape timbers and other “low-contact” surfaces.

 The 300 Series forms a varnish-film with multiple coats, and can be used in the same manner as the 100 Pro-Series, but because of its high cost, usually is only applied to Bamboo or outdoor furniture.